tejaspant/SDC_Udacity_Term2/Project10_Model_Predictive_Control/README.md

 ## Implementation
 ---
-The state vector includes the x and y coordinates,
+The state vector includes the x and y coordinates of the car, the orientation angle psi, velocity, cross track error and error in the orientation angle.
+![alt text][image1]
+It should be noted that here that the x, y coordinates and the orientation angle are

 As a part of the parametric study conducted for the MPC algorithm, we looked at the effect of changing the number of time steps N and time step size dt.
 ### Effect of Time Step Size (dt)

 Here we maintain N and change dt.